 Bumping the upper back stimulates the “Feiyu acupoint” that cures lung disease, the “Xinlung acupoint” that cures heart disease, the “Duyu acupoint” that regulates energy, and the “Geyu acupoint” that helps with stomach and digestive problems.
 Bumping the lower back stimulates the “Ganyu acupoint” that cures liver disease, the “Danyu acupoint” that helps with gallbladder issues, and the “Piyu acupoint” that governs the spleen.

 Bumping the acupuncture points on the left and right shoulders can help with headaches, facial issues, cervical vertebrae diseases, and frozen shoulders.
-Bumping the sides of the back will help in regulating breathing and promote energy, while bumping other parts of the back will help with neck and shoulder issues.
+Bumping the sides of the back will help in regulating breathing and promoting energy, while bumping other parts of the back will help with neck and shoulder issues.

 Bumping the back should be done gradually

-Start by doing the exercise for 5-10 minutes and gradually increase the exercise time to 30 minutes, until you can feel the heat in your back.
+Start by bumping the back for 5-10 minutes and gradually increase the exercise time to 30 minutes, until you can feel the heat in your back.
 You may find yourself making some embarrassing sounds while doing the exercise — this is a sign that your internal organs and your circulation system are all being cleansed.
 This exercise is far more beneficial for your health and wellbeing than a simple massage, as relaxing as that might be!

 Elderly people should not attempt to do this exercise for any longer than 3-5 minutes.